There seem to be two common and somewhat related issues taking place when it comes to the development and learning of young children.

 We do not expect a newborn to crawl, a 2 month old to ride a bike, or a 6 month old to play the guitar.
 We do not expect those things because we know babies are not developed enough at those ages for those skills or activities.
 It is the same for academics and a young brain.
 We should not be pushing babies to read and 3 year olds to write.
 These are not the experiences they should be having to support the healthiest brain connections for later learning and life skills.
 Children need every adult in their life to have appropriate expectations.
 This can happen through understanding the basics of early brain development.

-In the coming weeks, I am going to be sharing printables on various areas, that explain the ways in which science provides for us the knowledge to understand what really is best for learning and growing brains.
+Now through the exciting new Worldwide Brain Team printables and inspiring brain insights on various topics, explain the ways in which science provides for us the knowledge to understand what really is best for learning and growing brains.

 It is my hope that you will help to make this information known and understood.
 These can be posted and shared electronically, or they can be printed and posted on bulletin boards or used in newsletter or flyers.
 Feel free to use your imagination as to how these can best be used to finally make the understanding of REAL early brain development common knowledge!!